orangeGoran/spoact/README.md

 # spoact.si

 Software landing page for webpage, which was made for data menagment for psichiatrists who works on european ACT project in slovenia.
+Access on: www.spoact.si.

 Requirements:
  - npm & nodeJs,